 Sample Disciplinary Options

 Detention is a correctional measure used when it is deemed appropriate.
-Students are to report to the appropriate teacher/administrator at the specified time with class work to be studied.
+Students are to report to the appropriate teacher/campus director at the specified time with class work to be studied.
 Detention may be assigned on a weekday or on a Saturday, as deemed appropriate.